nxskok/pasias/docs/12-regression.md

 with a number in it (that we want to pull the number out of), while `as.numeric` is for turning something that looks like a number but isn't one into a genuine number.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">You could      just as well make the point that the text 20.8 contains the      number 20.8 and nothing else, so that parsing it as text in search of a number      will pull out 20.8 as a number.
-If that logic works for you, go      with it.</span>
+\marginnote{You could      just as well make the point that the text 20.8 contains the      number 20.8 and nothing else, so that parsing it as text in search of a number      will pull out 20.8 as a number.
+If that logic works for you, go      with it.}

 Solution